kirstein/angular-disqus/README.md

 1. ```$disqus#getShortname``` getter for the current shortname
 2. ```$disqus#comment``` will reset comments (or generate comments if needed)
 3. ```$disqusProvider#setShortname``` setter for shortname

-Keep in mind that ID must be valid! (_Yes_, it can be an expression).

 ### Devel
 ---